SWastling/dcmsort/CONTRIBUTING.md

 is installed

     ```bash
-    source dcmsort-env/bin/activate
+    source dcmsort-tox-env/bin/activate
     ```

-7. Re-run tox to run the linters
-(isort, black and flake8) then the tests, and coverage:
+7. Repeat step 2 i.e. call `tox` to check the formatting and style run the tests, and check testing coverage:

     ```bash
     tox
     ```

 ## Releasing

-This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and [PEP 440](https://www.python.org/dev/peps/pep-0440/), and uses [setuptools_scm](https://pypi.org/project/setuptools-scm/) to determine the version from the latest `git` tag.

-1. Commit your changes
+1. Commit your changes:

     ```bash
     git commit -a
     ```

-2. Choose a version number:
+2. Choose a version number e.g.:

     ```bash
-    version=0.2.0
+    version=release-1.1.0
     ```

 3. Update the [changelog](./CHANGELOG.md):